 The demand for ejiao has dramatically increased in the last few years.
 There used to be around 11 million donkeys in China but the number has dropped to 6 million in the last 20 years.
 Donkeys and donkey skins are now being transported from other countries, including Africa.
 Most of these are being bought and sold by dealers but a significant number of donkeys are also being stolen from their owners.

 What does this mean for donkey owners?

-The stolen donkeys are mostly working animals, which means the owners then have no transport so can't get to market or fetch water or get children to school.
-The trade in skins means that the value of donkeys has risen dramatically, which makes theft more likely but also makes it much more difficult for owners to be able to afford to replace a stolen donkey.
+The stolen donkeys are mostly working animals, which means the owners then have no transport and can't get to market, fetch water or get children to school.
+The trade in skins means that the value of donkeys has risen dramatically, which makes theft more likely but also makes it much more difficult for owners to afford to replace a stolen donkey.
 In Egypt, the cost of buying a donkey has increased from £17 to £170.

 I've seen news reports of 10,000 donkeys going from Egypt to China - is this happening?

 There were many news reports and petitions about 10,000 donkeys in Egypt being transported to China.
 Our project partners ESPWWA who are in Egypt met with the government vets and have confirmed that this is not happening.